amazeeio/docs/comparison.md

 	<tr>
 		<td><strong>External hosted Git Repositories</strong></td>
 		<td>✅, by default</td>
-		<td>❌️ only with custom built synchronisation server or pushing into two git remotes</td>
+		<td>❌️ only with custom built synchronization server or pushing into two git remotes</td>
-		<td>❌️ only with custom built synchronisation server or pushing into two git remotes</td>
+		<td>❌️ only with custom built synchronization server or pushing into two git remotes</td>
-		<td>⚠️ integration into GitHub and Bitbucket, other repositories only with custom built synchronisation server or pushing into two git remotes</td>
+		<td>⚠️ integration into GitHub and Bitbucket, other repositories only with custom built synchronization server or pushing into two git remotes</td>
 	</tr>
 	<tr>
 		<td colspan="5"><h3>Development sites/environments &amp; Workflows</h3></td>